Frequently Asked Questions

 Financial & Incentives

-Leases: Pay a fixed monthly fee to use the system.
+• Leases: Pay a fixed monthly fee to use the system without ownership.

-Power Purchase Agreements (PPAs): Pay only for the electricity you use at a set rate.
+• Power Purchase Agreements (PPAs): Pay only for the electricity the system produces at a set rate.

 To manage it yourself: